 4. Acknowledge the other person’s feelings

-A good apology includes showing you’re aware of how your actions have impacted the other person.
+A meaningful apology includes showing you’re aware of how your actions have impacted the other person.
 This tells them you understand why they feel hurt.

 For example, you might say: ‘I understand you must have felt really upset, angry and confused.’